JonathanGrossman/mongodb_basics/01_getting_started.md

 Enter in the terminal `node connect.js`.
 If you successfully connected your application, the terminal should print `Connected correctly to server.`

 Let's discuss the code above.
-The first line `const { MongoClient } = require("mongodb")`, imports the the `MongoClient()` class definition into your `connect.js` file.
+The first line `const { MongoClient } = require("mongodb")`, imports the the `MongoClient()` class into your `connect.js` file.
 The next line `const url = . . .` defines the connection string for your MongoDB cluster.
-You need this connection string url because you are going to create an instance of the `MongoClient()` class, and to create an instance of that class, you need to pass it an argument.
-That argument needs to be the connection string.
+It's critical for connecting your project folder to your MongoDB account.

 The next line in your code `const client = new MongoClient(url);` creates an instance of the `MongoClient()` class using the connection string (`url`) as the argument.
 The variable `client` is now a MongoClient object customized with the connection string for your MongoDB Atlas cluster.

 Following instantiation of the `MongoClient()` class is a block of asynchronous code with `try / catch / finally` blocks nested within.
-In the try block is a line that connects your application to MongoDB Atlas `await client.connect();`.
+In the `try` block is a line that connects your application to MongoDB Atlas `await client.connect();`.
 Remember, `client` is your instance of the MongoDB class customized with your MongoDB connection string.
 That means `.connect()` is a method of the instance of that class.
 This method does what its name suggests -- it connects your project folder to your MongodDB Atlas cluster.

-Inside the `catch` block, you print to the console any errors `console.log(err.stack)`, and then inside the `finally` block, you call the close the connection between your application and MongoDB Atlas `await client.close();`.
-Like the `.connect()` method of the MongoClient() class instance, the `.close()` method comes from the `client` instance of the MongoClient() class.
+Inside the `catch` block, you print to the console any errors `console.log(err.stack)`, and then inside the `finally` block, you close the connection between your application and MongoDB Atlas `await client.close();`.
+Like the `.connect()` method of the `MongoClient()` class instance, the `.close()` method comes from the `client` instance of the `MongoClient()` class.

 Finally, you run your application `run().catch(console.dir);`.